utopia-foss/utopia/doc/guides/tutorial.rst

 .. hint::

-  Read these boxes if you are running Utopia from within the docker container.
+  Read these boxes if you are running Utopia from within the `Utopia docker container <https://hub.docker.com/r/ccees/utopia>`_.

 ----